-We believe that it is hugely important for all children to learn about different world religions and to engender a sense of respect for all people of all faiths.
-The children will grow up alongside people who practise different religions and those who have none.
+At Sharow and Skelton Newby Hall we believe that it is hugely important for all children to learn about different world religions and to engender a sense of respect for people of all faiths and none.
+The children will grow up alongside people who practice different religions and those who have none.
 We celebrate difference and seek to develop a shared understanding of some of the similarities and differences between religions.

 Teachers and children have a shared understanding of the importance of teaching and learning RE and its profile in school reflects this.

 In Early Years classes, RE is taught weekly, while in KS1 and KS2, RE is taught in one or two week blocks.

 The locally agreed syllabus (North Yorkshire) forms the basis of our curriculum.
 This is to be used alongside the Understanding Christianity scheme of work which we use to develop the depth and knowledge of children and staff with the teaching of Christianity; which forms two thirds of the RE curriculum.

 A pre teaching knowledge quiz needs to be done at the start of each unit of work to ascertain pupil’s prior knowledge.
 This will be repeated at the end of the unit and then again a few weeks later to check children’s recall.